sarahmackenzie015/lmc2700/README.md

   - add sketches as templates
         -ability to resize/move these sketches
   - ability to save a sketch to template options
-  - view the entire flipbook in a series once all done
-      - add timing intervals so that it looks like a real flipbook

  # Extra Features (if time permits):
   - turn.js for final flipbook- it makes the canvas look like a real page